You have exceeded your shopping time limit and your shopping cart has been emptied.

 On Dec.
 16, 2015, members of Reston Association's board advisory committees and staff held a public meeting with a representative from JAG to review the submitted zoning application plans and compile the association's comments on the plans.
 A link to RA's comments is available in the right column of this page.

 In the spring of 2016, a retail marketing analysis done on behalf of Tall Oaks Village Center developer concluded that a grocery store anchor is not a viable option to include in the redevelopment project.
 The report by JAG’s real estate consultant, Robert Charles Lesser & Co.
 (RCLCO), was presented at a May 10, 2016 community meeting at the Tall Oaks site.
 Click the links on the right to read the analysis or download the May presentation.

 The Fairfax County Planning Commission unanimously approved the JAG development plan on July 21, 2016 before sending it on to the county Board of Supervisors, which approved the plan on July 26, 2016.
 On November 15, 2016, the RA Design Review Board approved exterior changes to the commercial buildings that will remain on the Tall Oaks Village Center site.
 On August 15, 2017, the RA Design Review Board approved the general residential architectural designs and site plan, as well as the general landscape plan.
 In late spring of 2017, the developer submitted a site plan to Fairfax County for this development.
-Typically, site plans of this scope require six to nine months for approval.
-Work on the site could commence as early as fall 2017.
+No specific time frame has been set for work to begin on the site.

 Tall Oaks is one of five village centers in Reston.
 The other village centers include North Point, South Lakes, Lake Anne and Hunters Woods.
 Most centers combine residential and retail areas and are within walking distance for residents.